redpen-cc/redpen-doc/source/extend.rst

         }
     }

 The class has a validate method that takes a Sentence object as its parameter.
-When this class is registered in the configuration file, RedPen automaitcally applies this validate method to each sentence in each input document.
+When this class is registered in the configuration file, RedPen automatically applies the validate method to each sentence in each input document.

 Include a new Validator
 ~~~~~~~~~~~~~~~~~~~~~~~

 To include the Validator in your RedPen configuration, add the Validator's name, without the "Validator" suffix, to a RedPen configuration file.
-For example, to activate our newly created Validator PlainSentenceLengthValidator, we would include the validator element as follows:
+For example, to activate our newly created Validator PlainSentenceLengthValidator, include the validator element as follows:

 .. code-block:: xml

     <redpen-conf>
         <validator-list>
-            ..
+            ...
             <validator name="PlainSentenceLength" />
-            ..
+            ...
         </validator-list>
     </redpen-conf>